Lowick Common

 Wildlife Highlights

-• In summer - listen to the yellowhammers singing from the roadside along the eastern side of the reserve.
+• listen to the yellowhammers singing from the roadside along the eastern side of the reserve.

 • Watch dragonflies and damselflies flying over the ponds and pools.
 There are 15 species recorded from Lowick Common

-• In summer - keep an eye out for small pearl bordered fritillary butterflies on the wing.
+• Keep an eye out for small pearl bordered fritillary butterflies on the wing.

 • Adders can be found basking on bare rocks in the morning sun as they warm up for the day.